ImageMagick v6 Examples --

 I was wondering; sometimes I see in your examples you're invoking Convert more then once to obtain the desired result.
 In general, I would expect that invoking convert more then once isn't needed; it should all be possible in 1 invocation (but the command would be more complex then).
 Do you agree with this statement?

-However there is a proposal that will allow options to be generated from image that have been previously read into memory.
+However there are proposals that will allow options to be generated directly from image that have been previously read into memory.

 In scripts, such as the 'jigsaw' script (see Advanced Techniques, Jigsaw Pieces) I commonly end up using multiple commands for a different reason -- optional processing.
-That is the user may or may not what a particular step, so I used a separate command for each stage of processing which is executed based on the options user provided the script.
+This allows various input options provided by the user to select additional steps in the image processing sequence.
+So for optional processing I also use typically use separate commands for each stage of processing.

 In such a case a temporary file is basically unavoidable.
-However I typically only need at most one or two temporary images, and each step processes the image back into the same temporary filename, for the next optional processing step to continue with.
-In this can a MPC file can speed up the reading of intermediate files to a near instant, though this file format actually needs two files to save the image.
+However I typically only need at most one or two temporary images, and each step processes the image back into the same or previous temporary filename, for the next optional processing step to continue with.

-If multiple commands is becoming a problem, perhaps it is time to go to an API interface such as PerlMagick, where multiple image sequences can all be held in memory so as to avoid unnecessary disk IO.
+If the use of multiple commands is becoming a problem, perhaps it is time to go to an API interface such as PerlMagick, where multiple image sequences can all be held in memory so as to avoid unnecessary disk IO.

 Making IM Faster (in general)